esl/amoc/guides/distributed.md

 When the image is ready you can start either a single instance of Amoc or configure a distributed environment, for which you should follow the steps described below.

-Before running Amoc containers, create a network and start a Graphite instance to collect and visualise some metrics.
+Before running Amoc containers, create a network and start a Graphite instance to collect and visualize some metrics.

 ```
 docker network create amoc-test-network

 docker run --rm -d --name=graphite --network amoc-test-network \
     -p 2003:2003 -p 8080:80 graphiteapp/graphite-statsd
 ```

 Start two Amoc containers, export all of the necessary environmental variables so that the nodes can communicate with each other and send metrics to Graphite.
 In order to use Amoc HTTP API for uploading and starting scenarios, port 4000 should be published.

 ```
 docker run --rm -t -d --name amoc-1 -h amoc-1 \
     --network amoc-test-network \